Hurricane insurance

 The most important tip for getting the best hurricane insurance is to evaluate your particular situation.
 Every home has its own set of perils to consider – and every homeowner has to decide how much risk they’re willing to take on.
 Other tips for buying home insurance hurricane coverage include:

 • Choose a hurricane deductible that’s realistic.
-A higher hurricane deductible reduces your premium, but you’ll be on the hook for more out of pocket expenses when you need to rebuild your home after a storm.
+A higher hurricane deductible reduces your premium, but you’ll be on the hook for more out of pocket expenses when you need to rebuild or repair your home after a storm.

 • Don’t wait to buy or switch your coverage.
 If you’re thinking about buying a policy or switching carriers, do it before hurricane season.
 You don’t want a moratorium to delay your protection.
 Get an online quote today.